 - Any previous names or addresses used during the disputed period

 - The creditor’s name and details of the account in question (account number, when the account opened, etc.)

 - Specific instructions on what is wrong and how you'd like them to update your credit report

 - Notes and references to enclosed documents

 Send the letter via USPS certified mail or a courier (like UPS or FedEx).
 The credit reporting agency must investigate legitimate claims to fix your credit report within 30 days, and they will inform you of the results after that.
-The FTC has a nice sample letter on their site.
+The FTC has a nice sample letter on its site.

 As a safeguard, it’s also a good practice to fix your credit report errors with the creditor that reported them.
 Send the same information you sent to the credit reporting agency.
 After a few weeks, call and ask what action they've taken.
 Fixing the problem at the source will ensure that you don’t have the same problem in the future.